MaxxGPT/ML-Model/README.md

 # Dependencies #

 	* Python (>= 3.7)
+	* scikit-learn (>=0.23.1)
 	* All required libraries included in the requirements.txt file.

 # Testing #

 	Run test_modules.py for testing the MongoDB connectivity.

+# Deployment instructions #

+	All required steps included in the deployment_instructions.doc file.